KyleRego/KyleRego.github.io/collections/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

         self.setLayout(self.layout)
 {% endraw %}{% endhighlight %}

-This class represents the enumeration creation window.
+This class represents the enumeration creation window and also implements its functionality.

 {% highlight Python %}
 class OsceDialog(QDialog):